Elementary school: K–2

 Children's Fire Safety Activity Book

 This activity book, available from the Smokey Bear program, is filled with photocopy-ready word games, mazes, and coloring sheets that focus on fire safety.
 Grades 1–3

 This book teaches students Smokey Bear's five rules for fire prevention.
 Grades 1–3

-This set of 15 20" x 20" full-color posters from the Smokey Bear program help students with basic plant and animal identification while building an appreciation for the natural world.
-You may order up to five posters from the following series: State Trees, Animals, Footprints, Fungi, Fish, Lizards, Snakes, Insects, Flowers, Birds, Butterflies, and Nocturnal Animals.
+These 20" x 30" full-color posters help students with basic plant and animal identification while building an appreciation for the natural world.
+You may order a pack of posters including trees, lizards, tracks, animals at night, mushrooms, and nests.
 Grades K-5.
-View the posters.

 Other classroom materials